-Sometimes the Department of Defense goes through a period of "downsizing" for budgeting or personnel management reasons.
-This often means service separations before retirement.
-For those who haven't yet served 20 years to become eligible for longevity retirement, the involuntary separation tools involve principally two early separation benefits, the Voluntary Separation Incentive (VSI) and the Special Separation Benefit (SSB).30 The most recent Congressional enactment of VSI and SSB expired in 2001, but there are still thousands of former SM's who have left the armed forces through VSI or SSB and who may be contemplating divorce.
-These financial incentives are akin to severance pay and there are few reported cases interpreting them.
+When the Department of Defense goes through a period of "downsizing" for budgeting or personnel management reasons, this often means service separations before retirement.
+For those who haven't yet served 20 years to become eligible for longevity retirement, the involuntary separation tools may involve two early separation benefits, the Voluntary Separation Incentive (VSI) and the Special Separation Benefit (SSB).

+VSI and SSB are akin to severance pay and there are few reported cases interpreting them.
 There are two key issues which usually come up when a divorcing SM is offered one of these bonuses: Is it divisible, and is it marital property?

 As to divisibility, the final answer should be that they are not divisible under federal law.
 The argument against division can be made as follows: The McCarty decision held that Congress preempted all state authority in this area when it enacted the military retirement system.
 USFSPA was a limited response to McCarty; it only allowed for the division of longevity retired pay and, in later amendments, for part of VA disability pay.
 The Act limits state courts to the division of "disposable retired pay" under 10 U.S.C.
 1408(c)(1) and these severance pay options are not "retired pay"; they are replacements for retired pay.
 Their implementing statutes aren't mentioned in USFSPA.
 Thus they remain under the protective umbrella of McCarty and are exempt from division because of preemption.
 Representative Patricia Schroeder even sponsored an amendment to H.R.
 5006, the Department of Defense Reauthorization Bill for F.Y.
-1993, which would have made the Act applicable to both VSI and SSB, but it wasn' t passed.
+1993, which would have made the Act applicable to both VSI and SSB, but it wasn't passed by Congress.

-This argument has worked in only one reported case.31 It has been rejected in the rest of those state cases addressing the issue.32 Even if the spouse is successful in obtaining division of VSI or SSB, however, he or she will find collection difficult.
+This argument has worked in only one reported case.
+It has been rejected in the rest of those state cases addressing the issue.
+Even if the spouse is successful in obtaining division of VSI or SSB, however, he or she will find collection difficult.
 DFAS will not garnish VSI or SSB under 10 U.S.C. § 1408(d) pursuant to court orders for property division.
 Only military retirement pay can be garnished under this statute.

-If the court decides that the VSI/SSB is divisible and akin to a retirement benefit, then the question is whether the benefit is separate property or marital property.33 Some courts have held that severance pay is not marital property since it takes the place of future compensation, rather than being payment for past services (like retirement pay and other deferred compensation benefits).34
+If the court decides that the VSI/SSB is divisible and akin to a retirement benefit, then the question is whether the benefit is separate property or marital property.
+Some courts have held that severance pay is not marital property since it takes the place of future compensation, rather than being payment for past services (like retirement pay and other deferred compensation benefits).

 If, in the alternative, it is seen as an economic benefit earned during the marriage and attributable to marital work, efforts and labor, it may be viewed as damages for an economic loss to the marriage.
-This is called the "analytic approach" and is most often applied in the personal injury area.35 In an Arkansas case involving severance pay, the wife was granted one-half of the husband's lumpsum payment because the judge determined that the benefit was earned by service during the marriage.36
+This is called the "analytic approach" and is most often applied in the personal injury area.
+In an Arkansas case involving severance pay, the wife was granted one-half of the husband's lump-sum payment because the judge determined that the benefit was earned by service during the marriage.
+In an Arkansas case involving that the benefit was earned by service during the marriage.